 - New brand page followers

-Conclusion: Use this influencer analysis tool to weed out fake influencers and find the best creators for your campaigns.
+Conclusion: Use this influencer analysis tool to weed out fake influencers and find the best content creators for your campaigns.

 Authentic audience engagement builds brand trust and loyalty among social media audiences.
-By doing what is required to identify the right creators for your brand, you’ll achieve more in the way of authentic media than you could on your own branded channels.
+By doing what is required to identify the right content creators for your brand, you’ll achieve more in the way of authentic media than you could on your own branded channels.

-Using our free tool above, you can start your creator search by looking at the most critical creator performance metrics.
-Once you’ve built a team of creators and identified your top performers, you can replicate your success by looking for similar creators with new audiences.
+Using our free tool above, you can start your content creator search by looking at the most critical creator performance metrics.
+Once you’ve built a team of content creators and identified your top performers, you can replicate your success by looking for similar creators with new audiences.